thexento/ngxctl/README.md

 # ngxctl

-A modern Python CLI for generating, managing, and validating Nginx configurations.
+A command-line tool for generating, managing, and validating Nginx configurations.

-`ngxctl` is designed to simplify common Nginx workflows.
-Instead of repeatedly copying configuration snippets or manually editing server blocks, you can generate, validate, and manage configurations through a straightforward command-line interface.

-The project focuses on producing clean, readable configurations while automating repetitive tasks such as testing and reloading Nginx.
+`ngxctl` is built to simplify the repetitive parts of working with Nginx.
+Whether you're setting up a reverse proxy, serving a static website, or deploying an application, it helps you generate clean configurations, validate them, and safely apply changes without manually writing the same boilerplate every time.

+The goal is simple: spend less time writing configuration files and more time building your applications.

-> **Status:** Active development.
-Features and commands may evolve until the first stable release.
+> **Status:** This project is currently under active development.
+Features and commands may change until the first stable release.

 ---

-# Features
+## Features

-## Current
+### Current

-* Generate Nginx configurations
+* Generate Nginx configuration files
-* Reverse proxy configuration
+* Reverse proxy configuration generator
-* Static website configuration
 * Interactive command-line interface
 * Template-based configuration generation

-## Planned
+### Planned

+* Static website templates
 * React & Vue support
 * Node.js application templates
 * Python (Flask, Django, FastAPI) templates